Query API

 Query URL Method

-This POST method returns a URL that will open Data Explorer in the Kentik portal with the sidebar set to correspond to the query parameters defined in the fields of the request JSON, and the query result visualized (graphed) in the display area.
+The Query URL POST method provides a URL to open Data Explorer in the Kentik portal, with the sidebar according to the request JSON query parameters and the query results visualized in the display area.

 HTTP Request

-The following table shows the path and HTTP request for this call (with placeholders in italics):
+The following table shows the path and HTTP request for the Query URL method (with placeholders in italics):

 URL | https://api.kentik.com/api/v5/query/url |